 Were it not for the fact that two other plants, one of ten years standing, also became sick in two other cadmium red pots, I wouldn’t think there was any connection.

 Here is my question to you: Do you see a similarity between the metal not being able to stand up to the stress of the severe temperature change and the leaves not being able to stand up to the stress of the toxins?

 If you do, as I do, then you will be able to better understand how your body is not invincible when it comes to stresses.

 I think stress is the crucial factor underlying status in The Status Syndrome by Michael Marmot.
 Marmot discusses how the less status you have, the earlier you are likely to die.
 He theorizes this happens because people with less status have less control over their lives.

 Two hopeful things:

-If you see what I am saying, and if you are dealing with stress, then take the precaution of getting and using Methylcobalamin lozenges.
+If you see what I am saying and if you are dealing with stress then take the precaution of getting and using Methylcobalamin lozenges.

-I wish I’d known about vitamin B12 and my nerves earlier, and I wish I had taken Methylcobalamin before my nerves were so severely damaged that it impacted my life in ways I would not have imagined, as for instance, tetanus, and now reduced mobility.”
+I wish I’d known about vitamin B12 and my nerves earlier.
+I wish I’d taken Methylcobalamin before my nerves were so severely damaged that it impacted my life in ways I wouldn’t have imagined, for instance, getting tetanus, and now reduced mobility.